 - 1 pound = 3,500 calories

 If you want to lose 1 pound a week, you need to consume 3,500 fewer calories than you burn that week.
 That’s 500 calories a day.
 You can do this by consuming fewer calories, burning more calories, or a combination.

-Your goal should be to change your habits so you can maintain your target weight.
-Here are some general suggestions that have clinical evidence that they can work:
+Your goal should be to change your habits so you can stay at your target weight.
+Here are some tips which show that they can work:

 Drink lots of water, including a big glass before meals.

 - I drink tap water that I filter with a Brita.
 If that tastes too plain, you can add low calorie flavorings or carbonation.

 Drink a caffeinated beverage